cheminfo/database-aggregator/configuration.md

 ## Source configuration directory

 The source directory should be located inside the home directory under the name `source`.
 The scheduler will recursively scan all subdirectories and load any javascript file.
+The name of the file is important and will be used to identify the collection in which the data is saved.
 The js file should be commonjs modules that exports source configuration object.
-Example:

 ### Properties